h2non/paco/README.rst

 Small and idiomatic utility library for coroutine-driven, asynchronous-oriented generic programming in Python +3.4.

-Built on top of `asyncio`_, paco provides missing capabilities from Python `stdlib` to write asynchronous cooperative multitasking in a nice-ish way, plus higher-order function goodness,
+Built on top of `asyncio`_, paco provides missing capabilities from Python `stdlib` in order to write asynchronous cooperative multitasking in a nice-ish way.

-Inspired by `functools`_ and `itertools`_ Python standard packages.
+Also, paco aims to port some of `functools`_ and `itertools`_ standard functions to the asynchronous world.

-paco can be your utility belt to deal with I/O-bound non-blocking concurrent code in a better and elegant way.
+paco can be your utility belt to deal with asynchronous, I/O-bound, non-blocking concurrent code in a cleaner and idiomatic way.

 Features
 --------

 -  Simple and idiomatic API, extending Python ``stdlib`` with async coroutines gotchas.
--  Built-in configurable control-flow concurrency support.
+-  Built-in configurable control-flow concurrency support (throttle).
+-  No fancy abstractions: it just works with the plain async coroutines.
 -  Useful iterables, decorators, functors and convenient helpers.
 -  Coroutine-based functional helpers: compose, throttle, partial, timeout, times, until, race...
 -  Asynchronous coroutine port of Python built-in functions: `filter`, `map`, `dropwhile`, `filterfalse`, `reduce`...